aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Environment set up.md

 To connect to ClojureScript REPL follow the same steps just on step 3 choose `Figwheel` and on step 4 port `7002`.

-Clojure REPL is one of the best language features
+In this chapter we set up our development environment, scaffolded our project, and tried interactive development with REPL: one of the best Clojure features.

-Code for this chapter can be found in `app/chapter-2` folder.
+Code for the end of this chapter can be found in `app/chapter-3/end` folder.